 New Mexico is known as the "land of enchantment," and you will find this is a stretch of Route 66 that lives up to its name.
-Route 66 runs through the well-known cities of Santa Fe and Albuquerque, and has a few dead ends in some lesser-known and forgotten ghost towns along the way too.
-While staying on the Route might take some work, you'll find many treasures as you go to make it worth the detours required to see everything.
+Depending on whether you choose to venture north through Santa Fe along the path listed in the original plans, or opt for the final historic route that more or less follows interstate 40 across the state directly to Albuquerque, you have options.
+A trip through New Mexico without a stop-over in the capital just wouldn't be the same, so our path will follow the original, albeit less official, northern path.
+While staying on the route might take some work as there are a few dead ends in some lesser-known and forgotten ghost towns along the way, you'll find many treasures as you go to make it worth the detours required to see everything.

 Venturing from east to west, you'll be mesmerized by the desert topography, sandstone mesas jutting in the distance, and even some patches of pine along the ride.
 If you decide to take a detour on your Route 66 trek, you'll have the chance to visit some national parks.
 Chaco Culture National Historical Park and the El Morro National Monument will give you plenty to see.